 - April: Newport to Ensenada Yacht Race

-- June: Classic Car Show, Art Show, Jazz Festival
+- June: Classic Car Show, Jazz Festival

 - June: Balboa Island Parade

-- July 4: Fireworks (Catalina Passenger Service offers a fireworks cruise)
+- July 4: Fireworks

 - September: Newport Beach Food and Wine Festival

 - December: The Newport Beach Christmas Boat Parade is a long-standing tradition that's well worth your time.
-If you want to see it, make hotel reservations early, and reserve a table at a restaurant along the route if you want to watch from there.

-Isn't Newport Beach Romantic?
+Romance in Newport Beach

 A Duffy boat ride for two is extremely private, and a great idea for a marriage proposal.
 Or for a romantic evening out, use your Duffy to enjoy a Dock and Dine experience at these restaurants.